What Chili Paste Substitute? – Best Spicy Alternatives

 The supermarket is always the first that comes into your mind when you are looking for an ingredient replacement.
 However, when you are in front of several spices from different sources, it could get confusing.
 You may call it “chili paste” at home, but the terminology that some use may be different for it.
 Hence, a particular spice that you are not familiar with may be one of the best substitutes.

-Several terms for chili paste are sambal oelek, harissa, Nam Jim, Nuoc Cham, and many more depending on the country that they originated.
+Several terms for chili paste are sambal oelek, harissa, Nam Jim, Nuoc Cham, and many more depending on the country in which they originated.
 They may all be chili pastes, but mostly, they have a different flavor than your usual paste.
-Therefore, you should consider the paste that suits best the recipe you are planning to cook.
-I tell you, the supermarket can offer you many options for chili paste substitutes, especially in the international section.

 See Also: The Best Canned Chili That You Shouldn’t Miss